BitPatty/SRLApiClient/Readme.md

 ## Requirements

-The SRL API Client supports any platform that implements [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+The SRL API Client supports any platform that implements [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support), such as Mono or .NET Core.

+### Dependencies

+_none_

 ---